microsoft/computervision-recipes/scenarios/tracking/FAQ.md

 </center>

-## Training and inference

-### What are the main training parameters in FairMOT?

-The main training parameters include batch size, learning rate and number of epochs.
-Additionally, FairMOT uses Torch's Adam algorithm as the default optimizer.

-### How to improve training accuracy?

-One can improve the training procedure by modifying the learning rate and number of epochs.
-As with most AI/ML training problems, this task is often specific to every learning scenario, but the general rules regarding under-training vs over-fitting apply.

-### What are the training losses for MOT using FairMOT?

-Losses generated by FairMOT include detection-specific losses (e.g. hm_loss, wh_loss, off_loss) and id-specific losses (id_loss).
-The overall loss (loss) is a weighted average of the detection-specific and id-specific losses, see the [FairMOT paper](https://arxiv.org/pdf/2004.01888v2.pdf).

-### What are the main inference parameters in FairMOT?

-- input_w and input_h: image resolution of the dataset video frames
-- conf_thres, nms_thres, min_box_area: these thresholds used to filter out detections that do not meet the confidence level, nms level and size as per the user requirement;
-- track_buffer: if a lost track is not matched for some number of frames as determined by this threshold, it is deleted, i.e. the id is not reused.

-## MOT Challenge

-### What is the MOT Challenge?
-The [MOT Challenge](#https://motchallenge.net/) website hosts the most common benchmarking datasets for pedestrian MOT.
-Different datasets exist: MOT15, MOT16/17, MOT 19/20.
-These datasets contain many video sequences, with different tracking difficulty levels, with annotated ground-truth.
-Detections are also provided for optional use by the participating tracking algorithms.

-## State-of-the-Art(SoTA) Technology

 ### What is the architecture of the FairMOT tracking algorithm?
 It consists of a single encoder-decoder neural network that extracts high resolution feature maps of the image frame.
 As a one-shot tracker, it feeds into two parallel heads for predicting bounding boxes and re-id features respectively, see [source](https://arxiv.org/pdf/2004.01888v2.pdf):
 <p align="center">
 <img src="./media/figure_fairMOTarc.jpg" width="800" align="center"/>
 </p>